 Each of these situations is a classic anxiety producer.
-What they have in common is that each involves the unknown.
+What these experiences share is that each involves the unknown.
 And that’s what anxiety is: the fear of a specific upcoming event that, in all likelihood, you’ve never before experienced.

 The Less You Worry, the Easier it Will Be

-An upcoming visit to an Oral and Maxillofacial Surgeon is another potential anxiety producer.
+An upcoming visit to your Wilmington Oral and Maxillofacial Surgeon is another potential anxiety producer.
 In this case, the patient is typically most concerned about possible pain — whether the procedure is going to hurt.